 If you have a complaint about how a funeral was conducted in New York

 If have a grievance with a funeral home in New York and they do not resolve it to your satisfaction, you may take up your complaint with the New York State Department of Health.
 You must file a complaint in writing to:

 New York State Department of Health

 Bureau of Funeral Directing

 433 River Street Suite 303

 Troy, New York 12180

-Hopefully this guide has answered some of your immediate questions.
+Hopefully, this guide has answered some of your immediate questions.
 Arranging a funeral is no easy task and there are many decisions to be made, often when you feel incapable of making decisions.
-Please check out our Library Resource section where you will find a catalogue of other articles to assist you through the funeral planning process.
+Please check out our Library Resource section where you will find a catalog of other articles to assist you through the funeral planning process.